 With more people needing hospital care during the pandemic, the numbers can be overwhelming to healthcare professionals, requiring more nurses to jump in and monitor patients.
 These nurses are the ones to establish if a patient is suspect to COVID-19 and isolate them from the rest of the patients to prevent spreading, which puts their lives and health in danger regularly.

-Travel nurses have played a critical role in filling gaps for facilities who have seen an overwhelming number of COVID-19 cases.
-Nurses are moving from places where they are surplus to places where they are in demand and overwhelmed.
+Travel nurses have played a critical role since the start of the pandemic, filling gaps for facilities who have seen an overwhelming number of COVID-19 cases.
+Nurses have spent the majority of the pandemic moving from places where they are surplus to places where they are in demand and overwhelmed.
 This has been detrimental to help flatten the curve and attempt to keep hospital occupancy low.

 Nurses are continuing to impact patient care